 Deploying a Linux VM for SAP NetWeaver with Deployment Manager

-The following instructions use GCP Console, Cloud Shell, and Deployment Manager to deploy a VM instance with Linux and all of the persistent disks that SAP NetWeaver requires.
+The following instructions use Cloud Console, Cloud Shell, and Deployment Manager to deploy a VM instance with Linux and all of the persistent disks that SAP NetWeaver requires.

 About Deployment Manager